 We are currently working on adding the ability to show an opt-in or opt-out dialog to the user regarding userTrack activity.

 The data mentioned above is stored in order to aid with improving the user experience by analyzing common user behavior, more precisely it is used to:

-Playback recordings of the visit. (eg: so the webmaster can understand why the user did not perform a specific action.)
+Playback recordings of the visit. (eg: so the webmaster can understand why the user did or did not perform a specific action.)